 U.S. financial firms face inquiries and information requests from regulators reviewing the sale of add-on credit- card products.

-Hungary’s antitrust regulator confirmed that it’s investigating alleged abuses by MasterCard Inc. (MA), the world’s second-biggest payments network, over the company’s dominant position on the interbank market.
+Hungary’s antitrust regulator confirmed that it’s investigating alleged abuses by MasterCard Inc. (MA:US), the world’s second-biggest payments network, over the company’s dominant position on the interbank market.

 Interbank commissions charged by MasterCard, whose market share exceeds 75 percent in Hungary, “may serve to squeeze out” its “only serious competitor,” Visa Europe Ltd., on which the European Commission has imposed price limits, the Budapest-based regulator said Aug.
 3 by e-mail.